zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 Ensure that the following prerequisites are met:

 - Users who require access to mainframe resources using OIDC authentication have a mainframe identity managed by SAF/ESM.
-- Client application users have their distributed identity managed by the OIDC provider.
-For details, see the section [OIDC provider](#oidc-provider-prerequisites) in this topic.
 - SAF/ESM is configured with mapping between the mainframe and distributed user identities.
 For details, see the section [ESM configuration](#esm-configuration-prerequisites) in this topic.